Power to the private sector

 “Our resource endowment has to be translated into a competitive advantage for value-added manufacturing that can contribute to job creation, investment, the export of hydrogen and value-added platinum-based fuel cells,” he said.

 South Africa’s potential to become a key exporter of green hydrogen is outlined in a new report commissioned by German green energy think-tank, Agora Energiewende.
-The Super H2igh Road Scenario for South Africa report, compiled by global information consultancy IHS Markit, says the country could cut its greenhouse gas emissions by 70% if it were to capitalise on opportunities presented by the hydrogen economy, due to its abundant renewable sources.
+The Super H2igh Road Scenario for South Africa report, compiled by global information consultancy IHS Markit, says green hydrogen in South Africa could cut the country's greenhouse gas emissions by 70% if we were to capitalise on opportunities presented by the hydrogen economy, due to our abundant renewable sources.

 Our resource endowment has to be translated into a competitive advantage for value-added manufacturing that can contribute to job creation, investment, the export of hydrogen and platinum-based fuel cells.